PostHog/posthog.com/contents/blog/missing-recordings.md

 This is the story of how we decreased the number of missing recordings from 15% to <1%, and in doing so, moved the feature out of beta.

+>[Rick Marron](https://posthog.com/handbook/company/team#rick-marron,-software-engineer) is a software engineer at PostHog.
+In previous lives Rick was a Program Manager at Microsoft, and he spent over a year in Nairobi, Kenya where he developed the first publicly available real-time source for traffic data in the city using computer vision and street cameras.
+He's a native of Rochester, New York but lives in Los Angeles now because... sunshine.
+Follow him [on Twitter](https://twitter.com/rick_marron) and [Github](https://github.com/rcmarron).

 ## Measuring the issue

 To start, we had to find a way to measure missing recordings.
 If we can't measure it, we can't know if we fixed it.
 But how can you measure something that's missing?

 We had a couple ideas, but they all had drawbacks.
 The two main ones we considered were:

-**1. Measure how often we receive web analytics events outside of a recording** The idea is that a user should have a recording if they're sending up other events.
+**1. Measure how often we receive web analytics events outside of a recording:** The idea is that a user should have a recording if they're sending up other events.
 The problem is that this doesn't account for cases when recordings are disabled, so the metric would always be < 100%.

-**2. Measure how often we've received data for a recording, but it wasn't complete** For a recording to be shown to users, it needs to have enough data that we can draw the entire page - we call this a 'full snapshot'.
+**2. Measure how often we've received data for a recording, but it wasn't complete:** For a recording to be shown to users, it needs to have enough data that we can draw the entire page - we call this a 'full snapshot'.
 This metric would measure how often we started a recording but didn't send up a full snapshot, so we couldn't render the page for the user.
 Theoretically, this should rarely happen.

 We decided to use the second metric because it would let us strive for 0% missing recordings.
 If you're curious, you can read the conversation that led to this decision in [this GitHub issue](https://github.com/PostHog/posthog/issues/5478).